bozeman42/census-flow/README.md

+# Migration Visualization
+This project will create a visualization for migration flow within the United States.
+The goal is that you will be able to get a sense of the flow of people from state to state and county to county.
+Stretch goals would be to be able to overlay this with other data such as voting records or other possibly relevant information to analyze patterns.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>